adityaoberai/stylus-workshop-gol/README.md

-# The Power of Stylus: A Rust and Solidity Smart Contract Hands-On Workshop
+# The Power of Stylus: A Rust Smart Contract Hands-On Workshop

 ![cover](./workshop-cover.png)